This document explains the process for how conditions become part of NHS population screening.

 Stakeholders are identified based on The National Institute for Health and Care Excellence (NICE) guidance, on how to identify and put together a list of stakeholders.

 Each condition has a stakeholder list which includes patient and professional groups, working at a national level, that have expertise in the relevant area.

 A stakeholder group can ask to join the stakeholder list at any time.

 The literature search will identify relevant new research, based on the key priorities of the evidence review.
-The key priorities are usually derived from the conclusions of the previous evidence review.
-In the case of new topics, discussion with stakeholders and review of literature searches help define priorities.

 Literature searches are developed for the external review document.
 Stakeholders can see how the committee identified evidence and whether anything is missing by reviewing the search strategy in the review document or by requesting the results of the search from the UK NSC secretariat.